Karnikhil90/Embedded_System/ESP8266/CHATAPP_WEBSOCKET/README.md

-Certainly!
-Here's a draft for your `README.md` file:

----

 # ESP8266 Web Server with WebSocket

 This repository contains code for setting up a web-connected project using an ESP8266 microcontroller.
 The project includes functionalities commonly used in IoT (Internet of Things) applications, such as connecting to Wi-Fi, handling WebSocket communication, serving files from an SD card, synchronizing time via NTP, and acting as a web server.